harness/developer-hub/docs/continuous-delivery/manage-deployments/deployment-faqs.md

 Yes, Harness GitOps includes rollback and roll-forward capabilities.
 In case of deployment failures or issues, you can use Harness to automatically roll back to a previously known good state or roll forward to a fixed version.

-### Do we need to manually filter the API response to check if the pipeline was executed by a trigger in NG ?
+### Do we need to manually filter the API response to check if the pipeline was executed by a trigger in Next Gen?

 Yes,Harness NG uses REST APIs not graphql, this means that we need to review the api calls they are making and provide them the api endpoints that are parity.

-### How do I access one pipeline variables from another pipeline ?
+### How do I access one pipeline variables from another pipeline?

 Directly, it may not be possible.